-I. Summary of MCS Improvements(1) Improvements achieved in the current fishing season 3
+I. Summary of MCS Improvements 3

+(1) Improvements achieved in the current fishing season

-(2) Future planned improvements
+(2) Future planned improvements 3

+(3) Implementation of the common CCSBT definition for the "Attributable SBT Catch" 3

 II.
-SBT Fishing and MCS Arrangements
+SBT Fishing and MCS Arrangements 3

 (1) Fishing for Southern Bluefin Tuna 3

 (2) SBT Towing and transfer to and between farms (farms only) 9

 (3) SBT Transhipment (in port and at sea) 9

 (4) Landings of Domestic Product (from both fishing vessels and farms) 11

 (5) SBT Exports 12

-(6) SBT Imports
+(6) SBT Imports 13

-(7) SBT Markets
+(7) SBT Markets 14

-(8) Other
+(8) Other 15

 III.
-Additional Reporting Requirements
+Additional Reporting Requirements 16

-(1) Coverage and Type of CDS Audit undertaken 15
+(1) Coverage and Type of CDS Audit undertaken 16

-(2) Ecologically Related Species
+(2) Ecologically Related Species 16

-(3) Historical SBT Catch (retained and non-retained)
+(3) Historical SBT Catch (retained and non-retained) 19